-Following the acquisition of CSRA, which closed during the second quarter of 2018, General Dynamics will operate five segments: aerospace (24% of pro forma 2018 sales), combat systems (16%), marine systems (23%), information technology (25%), and mission systems (12%).
-The CSRA deal roughly doubles the size of its existing IT business currently housed in IS&T. As a result, it's now one of the largest IT contractors for the U.S. government.
+After the acquisition of CSRA, which closed during the second quarter of 2018, General Dynamics now operates five segments: aerospace (23% of 2018 sales), combat systems (17%), marine systems (23%), information technology (23%), and mission systems (13%).
+The CSRA deal roughly doubles the size of its existing IT business currently housed in IS&T. As a result, General Dynamics is now one of the largest IT contractors for the U.S. government.

-The aerospace segment, which operates Gulfstream business jets, enjoys a commanding position in the high end of the business jet market and is well-positioned to continue leading the market given Bombardier's challenges and the recent cancellation of Dassault's Falcon 5X jet.
-We think Gulfstream business jet deliveries have found a bottom and the aerospace segment will begin growing again.
-Its 2,000-plus fleet of aircraft will also provide recurring services revenue, and the 2018 acquisition of Hawker Pacific by the company's Jet Aviation subsidiary is further building out services capabilities.
-Although business jet margins will contract in 2018, we're convinced that the firm can maintain industry-leading margins even as it transitions to the new G500 and G600 jets.
+The aerospace segment, which operates Gulfstream business jets, has enjoyed a commanding position in the high end of the business jet market thanks to the G650, but it is facing increasing competition from a resurgent Bombardier, which recently began delivering the Global 7500.
+We think Gulfstream business jet deliveries have found a bottom and the unit will continue the growth it registered in 2018.
+Gulfstream's 2,000-plus fleet of installed aircraft will also provide recurring services revenue, and the 2018 acquisition of Hawker Pacific by the company's Jet Aviation subsidiary is evidence that the company is further building out its services capabilities.
+Although business jet margins will contract in 2019, we think the firm will maintain industry-leading margins even as it transitions to the G500 and G600 jets.

-General Dynamics' ground vehicle business, combat systems, is poised for significant revenue increases thanks to international work.
+General Dynamics' ground vehicle business, combat systems, is poised for significant growth thanks to international work.
 In addition, the U.S. defense budget is returning to growth, and we believe that the U.S. Army will begin a long delayed vehicle modernization program.
-Marine systems operates in a duopoly for large U.S. Navy ships and submarines and the Columbia program should drive growth, while also providing near-term cash flows thanks to customer advances.
+Marine systems operates in a duopoly for large U.S. Navy ships and submarines and the Columbia program should drive growth and provide near-term cash flows thanks to advances.

 Incumbency and technological know-how have allowed General Dynamics to consistently generate returns well above its cost of capital.
 The 17% average return on invested capital from 2009 to 2017 was well above its cost of capital and supports our wide moat rating.
 This period included a 25% reduction in U.S. defense spending from 2008 to 2015 and a downturn in the business jet market where total deliveries in the market went from 1,315 jets in 2008 to 696 jets in 2011.
 General Dynamics derives its wide moat from intangible assets, efficient scale, and switching costs.
 Below, we outline the sources of moat for each segment General Dynamics operates.